CERVICAL DYSTONIA, ALL ABOUT

 So, how bad are my Cervical Dystonia symptoms?
 Moderate, the doctor, replies.

 Doctor Fadavi then ask me for my phone.
 He tells me he is going to take a couple of photo of my face and then compare the photos to after treatment.
 The doctor shows me the pictures.
-I look crooked.
+My face does look crooked.

 The photos show how muscles are pulling and spasming in my neck region.
 I then ask, does the Botox treatment work?

 Sometimes and the results vary, explains the doctor.